Before you attend a property inspection, brush up on proper open home etiquette with this quick and easy guide.

 Bring drinks or enter barefoot

 Most property inspections are held on the weekend to allow prospective buyers to fit it into their schedules.
-Weekend casual dress code is definitely fine, but don’t get too relaxed.
+The weekend casual dress code is definitely fine, but don’t get too relaxed.
 Remember that you’re still walking through someone else’s home.

 You should never rock up without shoes, and you should never enter with food or drink that may spill and cause a mess.